aantsa/DOM-Dice-game/README.md

 * Brackets, VSCODE etc.

 ## Steps
-* Run the program in your code editor
+* Open the index.html file and have fun